 Among the various kinds of glass, we may also reckon Obsian glass, a substance very similar to the stone which Obsius discovered in Ethiopia.
 The stone is of a very dark colour, and sometimes transparent; but it is dull to the sight, and reflects when attached as a mirror to walls, the shadow of the object rather than the image.
 Many persons use it.
 (Naturalis Historia chapter 67).

-Black obsidian brings issues to the surface and can be very confrontational to the user.
-Those using it should be prepared for a full onslaught.
+Obsidian cuts to the heart of the matter.
+It brings issues to the surface and can be very confrontational to the user.
+Those using it for healing purposes should be prepared for a full onslaught.

 During the Middle Ages it was used to drive out evil spirits and demons.
 Today it can be used to clear unwanted energies from the aura or from within the home.

 It acts like a shield repelling negative or harmful energy.